What to Expect from Us

 Funeral services are an important time for reflection and the celebration of a special life lived.
 Because funeral services can include eulogies, poems; memories shared by family members; passages and more, having a service leader helps to bring it all together.

 A funeral service is typically lead by a service officiant.
 This role can be fulfilled by anyone including a Celebrant, Minister, friend or family member.
 At Mid West Funerals around 70% of families choose a celebrant.

-Faye and Nikki at Mid West Funerals are Authorised Celebrants and will be honoured to lead your service.
+Nikki and Faye at Mid West Funerals are Authorised Celebrants and will be honoured to lead your service.
 Whether Celebrant, Minister, family member or friend; we’ll organise everyone involved.

-Speak to Faye or Nikki to discuss your service officiant options.
+Speak to Nikki and the team to discuss service officiant options.

 Celebrants are authorised professionals; trained to meet the wishes and needs of the deceased and their family.
 Personalisation should be core to a celebrant, and they will normally meet with the family to discuss service preferences.
 Celebrants are required by law to attend annual training to maintain their registration.

-Faye and Nikki are authorised celebrants at Mid West Funerals.
+Nikki and Faye are authorised celebrants at Mid West Funerals.
 Faye has been delivering services for both funerals and weddings for over 16 years including for many denominations and cultural backgrounds.
 Both Faye and Nikki are passionate about the important role of personalisation and reflection within the process of grief.

 Ministers are religious representatives and are usually chosen to lead services where the deceased person or family are of faith.
 Services lead by Ministers vary depending on religion and personal differences; however most will refer to religious readings, prayer or ritual throughout.

 Mid West Funerals are available to organise a Minister for your specific funeral arrangements.